-The title caught my attention, but even more the first two sentences of the cover: "Death will come to us all, but most of us live our lives as if death does not exist [ emphasis mine].
+If you think me morbid for my interest in this subject, then this book was written precisely with you in mind!
+The title caught my attention, but even more the first few sentences on the cover: “Death will come to us all, but most of us live our lives as if death does not exist.
 People are living longer than ever, and death is partitioned off to hospital rooms, separated from our daily lives.
 Most of us find ourselves at a loss when death approaches.
-We don't know how to die well."
+We don’t know how to die well.”

 (Post by Penny)